vipul2802/o365hq.com/content/blog/How to export PST file from Office 365.md

 ![](https://o365hq.com/images/631.png)

-Step 24: Finally, *click* on the *Start button* to begin the export process, which will export Office 365 Mailbox to PST file format.
+Step 24: Finally, *click* on the *Start button* to begin the export process, which will export Microsoft 365 Mailbox to PST file format.

 Please let us know if you have any questions or need help with this